 - Screens viewed and interaction on screens, for example, zooming and panning on the map

-- App interaction - including stations tapped on and stations entered into the 'to' and 'from' fields in Journey Planner
+- App interaction - including stations tapped on and stations entered into the 'to' and 'from' fields in Journey Planner, interaction with 'promoted places' (including links clicked on and journeys planned)

 - Behaviour flows (journeys through the app - for example, where someone exits)